 Hawksian women carry both female and male qualities within them, but they never have to grow big muscles and act all macho to prove that they can be one of the boys.

-These characters also gave some of the finest actresses of the day a chance to deliver performances which rank amongst their greatest and most unforgettable film work.
+Hawk’s films also gave some of the finest actresses of the classic film era a chance to deliver performances which rank amongst their greatest and most unforgettable film work.
+These performances are also usually the first that spring to mind when thinking of these actresses.

 Although there were many other tough, smart, and strong female characters to be found in other films in the classic era, such female characters were always a regular feature in Howard Hawks films.